igniterealtime/openfire-ofmeet-plugin/README.md

 Openfire Meetings project
 =========================

 This project is currently **not maintained**.
-Openfire Meetings has been absorbed into the Openfire Pade plugin.
-See [Openfire Pade Plugin](https://github.com/igniterealtime/openfire-pade-plugin/releases) for a replacement plugin.
-The openfire-ofmeet-plugin project will be archived soon.
+Openfire Meetings has been absorbed into the [Openfire Pade plugin](https://github.com/igniterealtime/openfire-pade-plugin).
+Visit  [project releases](https://github.com/igniterealtime/openfire-pade-plugin/releases) for a replacement plugin.
+This repository will be archived soon.

 This project produces two Openfire plugins, offocus and ofmeet, that, combined, provide a WebRTC-based video conference solution for Openfire.